More

 Split Tunneling VPN solves this issue by allowing you to route sensitive traffic through the secure VPN tunnel while letting non-sensitive traffic bypass it, boosting both security and performance.

-This is where VPN Split Tunneling becomes a valuable tool.
+And that’s exactly how VPN Split Tunneling becomes a valuable tool.

 With it, organizations can route sensitive traffic through an encrypted tunnel while allowing non-essential traffic to bypass it, improving both security and performance.
 Solutions like Scalefusion Veltar offer businesses the ability to implement split tunneling, helping to balance security needs with operational efficiency.